Numerical Modeling in Thermal Remediation: Taking Your Site Information and Generating the Best Path Forward

 Figure 1.
 Overview photo of ISTR wellfield.

-One very efficient and successful numerical modeling approach is to use a multi-layered, transient box model to track the changes in the energy state of the system by calculating the water and energy balances of the system at each time step.
+An efficient and successful numerical modeling approach is to use a multi-layered, transient box model to track the changes in energy of the system by calculating the water and energy balances at certain time steps.

-The transient box model can incorporate multiple layers that correspond to the geology seen at the site, with each layering having its own geologic and hydrogeologic parameters.
+The transient box model can incorporate multiple layers that correspond to the geology seen at the site, with each layer having its own geologic and hydrogeologic parameters.

 The importance of accurate and detailed site parameters